CH-nexDigital/tuto-elastic/README.md

 ## Start services

-How to start and stop Kibana and Logstash services depends on whether your system uses systemd or SysV init.
+To start and stop Kibana and Logstash services depends on whether your system uses systemd or SysV init.
 Check which one is used by your system with this following command:
 ```bash
 $ ps -p 1